jthistle/tabby/README.md

 - easy to use 2D-cursor system to allow quick tab editing
 - layout system to rearrange music to fit in the best possible way
-- powerful vim-like command system
+- powerful vim-inspired command system

 ## Installation